 Gary is an Executive Partner with Flare Capital Partners.

-Gary Gottlieb is CEO of Partners In Health, a global NGO providing a preferential option for the poor in health care in severely resource constrained settings.
-He is professor of psychiatry at Harvard Medical School and a member of the National Academy of Medicine.
+Gary Gottlieb is a professor of psychiatry at Harvard Medical School and a member of the National Academy of Medicine.
+From 2015 through June of 2019, he served as CEO of Partners In Health, a global NGO providing a preferential option for the poor in health care in severely resource constrained settings.
+He assumed this role after serving on the PIH Board of Directors for a decade.

 From 2010 until February of 2015, Dr. Gottlieb was the CEO of Partners HealthCare, the parent of the Brigham and Women’s and Massachusetts General Hospitals, the largest health care delivery organization in New England and among the largest biomedical research and training enterprises in the US.
 From 2002-2009, he was president of Brigham and Women’s Hospital.
 He also served as President of North Shore Medical Center and as Chair of Partners Psychiatry and Mental Health System.
 Dr. Gottlieb also served as a member of the Board of Directors of the Federal Reserve Bank of Boston from 2012-2016 and as its chair from 2016-2018.